 Saigon.
-Across Vietnam, there are more street food stalls and pop up restaurants than expensive restaurants because they sell foods at a low price and it is more convenient to eat on-the-go.
-You will see the street food stores and stalls in Saigon vary in different sizes, from small, narrow ones in the alleys, to big ones with small plastic/steel tables and chairs, and their cooking areas are usually indoor or at the front of the stores.
+Across Vietnam, there are more street food stalls and pop-up restaurants than expensive restaurants because they sell foods at a low price and it is more convenient to eat on the go.
+You will see the street food stores and stalls in Saigon vary in different sizes, from small, narrow ones in the alleys, to big ones with small plastic/steel tables and chairs, and their cooking areas are usually indoors or at the front of the stores.

 Saigon.
 Saigon is a young city in Vietnam of just over 300 years old.
 Therefore, most of the buildings and tourist attractions in Saigon have only been here since the 19th century.
 And the authorities in Saigon continue to build more new playgrounds with modern facilities for the citizens.
 When visiting Saigon, besides some historical monuments, you can explore and visit some interesting destinations such as the walking streets, local markets, and shopping malls.

 Hanoi.
 Hanoi is an ancient city with a longer history than Saigon, so almost all the monuments and tourist attractions in Hanoi are historical destinations that appeared more than 700 years ago.
 That was when the dynasties of Kings still existed, and they established the capital to be the most developed city in the country.

 Saigon.
 The population of Saigon is about 8.3 million people (2016), and the number increases steadily throughout the years.
 Many people from rural areas or other provinces come to the city to earn their living.
 Moreover, the culture of Saigon is friendliness and enthusiasm, which impresses many visitors who are foreigners traveling here.